 According to a recent survey, almost half of the public thinks it’s pointless to keep in contact with dementia patients who cannot recognize familiar faces or remember anything “meaningful.”
 When visitation restrictions are in place, it is easier to become complacent about visiting your loved ones.
 This is a sad state of affairs because, although memories of events may fade, they can still feel and remember feelings long after events.
 Holiday blues can affect people with Alzheimer’s, so this is not the time to neglect them.

-About half of people with Alzheimer’s do not participate in social activities, and even more than that feel isolated after receiving their diagnosis.
+About half of the people with Alzheimer’s do not participate in social activities, and even more than that feel isolated after receiving their diagnosis.
 This is a critical time for socialization and interaction.
 For Alzheimer’s patients, time with loved ones still has a lasting impact.

 Here are five reasons to keep in touch with your loved one, even if they don’t recognize you or respond as you’d expect or like: